ModernRonin/FluentArgumentParser/README.md

 * good defaults, but at the same time configurable and extensible

 ## Quick Start - zero configuration
+Let's look at the simplest scenario.
+For more advanced examples, take a look [here](docs/Examples.md).

-*Scenario:* You want to model a single action and don't care too much about the names of the options or help-text, you just want to get over this argument parsing as quickly as possible.
+>You want to model a single action and don't care too much about the names of the options or help-text, you just want to get over this argument parsing as quickly as possible.

 ```csharp